UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_05.md

 ## Array Shapes

-We saw how to make multi-dimensional arrays but dimension is quite different than what the shape of an array is?
+We saw how to make multi-dimensional arrays but dimension is quite different than what the shape of an array is.

 <center>